-Note: - The play is split into two parts.
-You will instantly reserve seats for both halves of the Harry Potter play when booking your tickets through the online seating plan.
+Note: The play is split into two parts.
+When booking your tickets through the online seating plan, you will instantly reserve seats for both halves of the Harry Potter play.
 The Palace Theatre seating chart will show Parts 1 and 2.

-Set 19 years after the Battle of Hogwarts in the Second Wizarding War, Harry Potter is the sequel of the beloved book series in the form of a play and continues the story right where the epilogue ends.
+Set 19 years after the Battle of Hogwarts in the Second Wizarding War, Harry Potter is the sequel to the beloved book series in the form of a play.
+It continues the story right where the epilogue ends.

 Being Harry Potter has never been easy, and it doesn't get any better now that he is a stressed-out Ministry of Magic employee, a husband, and the parent of three school-age kids.
 Albus, Harry's youngest son, must contend with the burden of a family heritage he never desired as his father Harry struggles with a past that won't remain where it belongs.

-The Palace Theatre, formerly known as the Royal English Opera House, is a West End theatre close to the intersection of Shaftesbury Avenue and Charing Cross Road.
-The theatre seats 1400 people and was built under the direction of Gilbert and Sullivan opera producer Richard D'Oyly Carte in the late 1880s.
-Thomas Edward Collcutt designed it with the intention of serving as the base for the English grand opera.
-A magnificent performance of Arthur Sullivan's opera Ivanhoe marked the theatre's debut in January 1891.
+The Palace Theatre, formerly known as the Royal English Opera House, is a West End theater close to the intersection of Shaftesbury Avenue and Charing Cross Road.
+The theater seats 1400 people and was built under the direction of Gilbert and Sullivan opera producer Richard D'Oyly Carte in the late 1880s.
+Thomas Edward Collcutt designed it intending to serve as the base for the English grand opera.
+A magnificent performance of Arthur Sullivan's opera Ivanhoe marked the theater's debut in January 1891.

-Palace Theatre seating plan will help you find the best seats in the theatre.
+Palace Theatre seating plan will help you find the best seats in the theater.

 Address: 113 Shaftesbury Ave, London W1D 5AY, United Kingdom